Fernthedev/beatsaber-quest-porting-guide/README.md

 We **have** to tell the GC there is a reference to it existing so it doesn't get freed.
 One way to do this is to declare the pointer, register and store it in `custom_types`. `custom_types` allocations are done by the GC, allowing it to recognize the references to other pointers and such.
 This might be tedious and annoying, especially when you only need to pass around the variable through functions or less places.

 SafePtr is smart pointer similar to `shared_ptr` and `unique_ptr` which can alleviate this problem.
 It does this by forcing a reference in il2cpp so the GC never frees it.
 Once SafePtr goes out of scope and its destructor is called, this reference is freed and therefore gone, allowing the GC to free the pointer if there are no other references anymore.
-A SafePtr is in reality just a fancier `shared_ptr<>` as it does reference incrementing.
+A SafePtr is fundamentally just a fancier `shared_ptr<>` as it does reference incrementing.

 There are some caveats however that you should be aware of: